dnsimple/dnsimple-developer/content/v2/domains.markdown

     DELETE /:account/domains/:domain

-Delete the domain from the account.
+Delete the domain in the account.

 For domains which are registered with DNSimple, this *will not delete the domain from the registry* or perform a refund.